Laleh-S/Project-1/README.md

 This was my very first project and I only had one week to create this game.
 In the end I was very happy being able to create and deploy a functioning game and meet all my MVP targets on time.

+## Bugs
+When the snake grows and while it is moving in one direction if the user presses the opposite direction key, the snake colite with itself which results in gameover.

 ## Future Improvements
-- WFixing issues with collisions
+- Fixing issues with collisions
 - Working on different levels
 - Adding bonus features
 - Adding a start button